kamontat/OOP-FinalProject-ShoppingGUI/README.md

 - 6.1.0 <- finish all gui page (history is include)
 - 6.1.1 <- finish code inside program (NEXT: reformat all code)
 - 6.1.2 <- change font size
+- 6.2.0 <- add jar textfile for more comfort to run the program

 #### Feature: